Xilinx/Vitis_Model_Composer/QuickGuides/Running_BOOT_BIN_on_Hardware/README.md

    Note: Ensure the Connection type is set to Serial.

 7. Run Hardware Server on Windows.

-(Learn how to install Hardware Server here)
+   Note : This step assumes that you have Hardware Server installed in you Windows machine as part of Vitis or Vivado Installation.
+If you don't have Hardware Server installed,           you can refer to the section 'how to install Hardware Server' and follow the steps.

    ![](images/hw_server.png)